Kava-Labs/templar/scripts/miner-setup-ansible/README.md

 # Ansible Provisioning Playbook

-This Ansible project provisions templar.
-It clones the repository, sets up a the required venv with CUDA packages, installs needed packages, and deploys a continuously running miner service.
+This Ansible project provisions templar nodes (miners and validators).
+It clones the repository, sets up the required venv with CUDA packages, installs needed packages, and deploys continuously running services.

-_**Note**: currently we only support Ubuntu (expected 22.04.) and miner nodes with CUDA support already installed._
+_**Note**: currently we only support Ubuntu (expected 22.04.) and nodes with CUDA support already installed._

 ## Table of Contents